ccjeff/CSC4005_parallel_computing/Parallel Odd-Even Transposition Sort Analysis.md

 <img src="/Users/ccjeff/Library/Application Support/typora-user-images/image-20201009170550991.png" alt="image-20201009170550991" style="zoom:50%;" />

-##### 3.1 environemnt testing
+##### 3.1 startup testing

-First, we have tested the start up time in the MPI setting by simply clocking the time of
+First, we have tested the start up time in the MPI setting by simply clocking the time of MPI_init.
+The procedue can be illustrated with the pseudo code.

 ```C
 //clock here